-You have a better chance of being a successful seller if you don’t take negative feedback personally.
-It can be easier to sell a home as a FSBO if you don’t have an emotional attachment to it and can take a more objective view of its value.
+It can be easier to sell a home as a FSBO if you don’t have an emotional attachment to it and can take an objective view of its value.

 5. Am I willing to screen potential buyers?

-If you’re going to be a FSBO seller, you must be willing to screen your own buyers.
+If you’re going to be a FSBO seller, you must be willing to screen the buyers.

 Before you sign a contract with a buyer, make sure the purchaser will be able to come up with the money.